xcart/xc5-manual/en/modules/ebay_integration/configuring_x-cart_ebay_integration.md

     ![]({{site.baseurl}}/attachments/9306381/9438487.png)
 3. (Optional step) In a similar way, use the **Additional eBay Category** selector to set a default _additional_ category for your products.
     ![]({{site.baseurl}}/attachments/9306381/9438488.png)
-4. Once you are happy with your default category settings, click **Next** to save your changes and head over to the next step of configuring your eBay Integration: [Configure the General settings for the eBay Integration module](#configuring-the-general-settings-for-the-ebay-integration-module).
+4. Once you are happy with your default category settings, click **Next** to save your changes and head over to the next step of configuring your eBay Integration: [Configure the General settings for the X-Cart eBay Integration addon](#configuring-the-general-settings-for-the-x-cart-ebay-integration-addon).
     ![]({{site.baseurl}}/attachments/9306381/9438489.png)

-## Configuring the General settings for the eBay Integration module
+## Configuring the General settings for the X-Cart eBay Integration addon

-Before you start exporting products to eBay, you need to adjust the module's General settings.
+Before you start exporting products to eBay, you need to adjust the addon General settings.

-To adjust the General settings for the eBay Integration module:
+To adjust the General settings for the X-Cart eBay Integration addon:

 1. In X-Cart Admin, in the **Categories** section of the eBay Configuration page (**Settings** > **eBay Configuration**), click **Next** to go to the **General Settings** section:
     ![]({{site.baseurl}}/attachments/9306381/9438489.png)